George Cowper, 6th Earl Cowper

 George Augustus Frederick Cowper, 6th Earl Cowper (26 June 1806 – 15 April 1856), styled Viscount Fordwich until 1837, was a British Whig politician.
 He served briefly as Under-Secretary of State for Foreign Affairs under his uncle Lord Melbourne in 1834.

 Background

 Cowper was the eldest son of Peter Clavering-Cowper, 5th Earl Cowper, and his wife Emily Lamb, daughter of Peniston Lamb, 1st Viscount Melbourne, sister of Prime Minister William Lamb, 2nd Viscount Melbourne, and a leading figure in Regency society.
 William Cowper-Temple, 1st Baron Mount Temple, was his younger brother.
-His mother married as her second husband the future Prime Minister Henry Temple, 3rd Viscount Palmerston, in 1839.
+Follwong the death of her husband, his mother married the future Prime Minister Henry Temple, 3rd Viscount Palmerston, in 1839.

 Military career

 He was commissioned a cornet in the Royal Horse Guards on 28 April 1827.
 On 27 February 1830, he purchased a lieutenancy in the regiment.
 He retired on the half-pay of the New South Wales Veteran Companies in March 1831, but exchanged into a lieutenancy in the 31st Regiment of Foot on 13 February 1835.
 He retired from the Regular army on 6 March 1835.
 However, in 1833 he had accepted command of a Troop in the part-time South Hertfordshire Yeomanry Cavalry with the rank of captain, which he held until his resignation in April 1832.